deakin-deep-dreamer/deep-learning-workshop/README.md

-Machine leanring and deep learning hands on workshop.
+Machine learning and deep learning hands on workshop.